A Basildon Chronology|

 Northlands Park, Pitsea.

 The Basildon town centre clock unveiled.
-Costing £4,800, the modern and possibly unique clock
+Costing £4,800, this modern and possibly unique clock

-making it visible from all points of the compass.
-It was designed by clock specialist John
+from rolled stainless steel, has four faces making it visible from all points of the compass.
+Its outward appearance

 and had rarely, if at all by the 2000s, told the time.
 It was also fitted with chimes but the